eclipse-tycho/tycho/src/site/markdown/TestingBundles.md

 ## Testing Bundles / Plugins with Tycho

-There are different ways to test Bundles / Plugins with Tycho:
+There are different ways to test bundles / plug-ins with Tycho:

 ### maven-surefire-plugin

-Using [maven-surefire-plugin](https://maven.apache.org/surefire/maven-surefire-plugin/) is the preferred way whenever you want to write a plain unit-test, that is one that either don't need a running OSGi, use some kind of mocking technique (e.g. [Apache Sling OSGi Mocks](https://sling.apache.org/documentation/development/osgi-mock.html)) or starts an embedded OSGi Framework (e.g. [osgi-test-framework](https://github.com/laeubisoft/osgi-test-framework)).
+Using [maven-surefire-plugin](https://maven.apache.org/surefire/maven-surefire-plugin/) is the preferred way whenever you want to write a plain unit-test.
+This is a unit test that either:

+* don't need a OSGi runtime
+* use some kind of mocking technique for OSGi (e.g. [Apache Sling OSGi Mocks](https://sling.apache.org/documentation/development/osgi-mock.html))
+* or starts an embedded OSGi Framework (e.g. [osgi-test-framework](https://github.com/laeubisoft/osgi-test-framework)).

 This requires:
 - setting up your project using a test-source folder (see below), alternatively using the [standard maven layout](https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html)